 improve the multisport trailer´s comfort characteristics."

 SPARK collaborates with strategic partners and project partners in all our projects, and together we develop sustainable knowledge intensive products and processes for the future.
-Our research and education are divided into five thematic areas.
+Our research and education are divided into three subenvironments.

 Integrated development of products and production